SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

 - Note that trying to exceed the memory limit may sometimes result in other errors.
 - An example would be if users are using `malloc` in C to allocate memory.
 If malloc fails because the user is trying to allocate too much, it simply returns a null pointer which, unless checked for it, would probably cause a `Run Time Error` when the user tries to use it.
 - Similarly, trying to allocate too much memory in C++ using new would cause a `SIGABRT` and give `Run Time Error`.

+- While solving problems using BackTracking it is not compuslory to use `visited`.
+Sometimes we directly use a vector/array to store the **parts of results.** Example: `Main\Problem_Solving_Paradigms\1.
+Complete_Search\Problems\Subsets_of_array.cc`
+- Note that, In DFS on Grids, It's advisable to use `visited[i][j]` instead of altering the value at the `grid[i][j]` to avoid revisiting since it is easy to understand, implement and debug.
+[Example](https://codeforces.com/contest/377/problem/A).

+- Simple Tricks from LinkedIn post:
+    Must Known for a CP learner(Interview Prep.
+Oriented)

+    If input array is sorted then
+    - Binary search
+    - Two pointers

+    If asked for all permutations/subsets then
+    - Backtracking

+    If given a Tree/Graph then
+    - DFS
+    - BFS

+    If given a linked list then
+    - Two pointers

+    If recursion is banned then
+    - Stack

+    If must solve in-place then
+    - Swap corresponding values
+    - Store one or more different values in the same pointer

+    If asked for maximum/minumum subarray/subset/options then
+    - Dynamic programming/SLIDING WINDOW/ TWO POINTERS methods/ Prefix Sums.

+    If asked for top/least K items then
+    - Heap

+    If asked for common strings then
+    - Map
+    - Trie

+    Else
+    - Map/Set for O(1) time & O(n) space
+    - Sort input for O(nlogn) time and O(1) space

+- Transpose of a matrix is nothing but swapping the elements across the main diagonal.
+Notice the bounds of `for` loops in below code.
+  If we use two complete for loops, it has no effect on the matrix since each pair gets swapped twice.
+    ```
+    void transform(vector<vector<int>>& matrix) {
+            int n = matrix.size();
+            for(int i = 0; i <n; i++){                  //  i : (0,...n-1)
+                for(int j = i; j <n; j++){              //  j : (i,...n-1)
+                    swap(matrix[i][j], matrix[j][i]);
+                }
+            }
+    }
+    ```
+    Rotating a matrix by 90 degrees can be thought of as a Transpose of a matrix followed by Reflection ( Reversing the row elements.)